traveltime-dev/traveltime-sdk-nodejs/README.md

 ### [Time Filter Fast (Proto)](https://traveltime.com/docs/api/reference/travel-time-distance-matrix-proto)
 A fast version of time filter communicating using [protocol buffers](https://github.com/protocolbuffers/protobuf).

-The request parameters are much more limited and only travel time is returned.
-In addition, the results are only approximately correct (95% of the results are guaranteed to be within 5% of the routes returned by regular time filter).
+The request parameters are much more limited.
 This inflexibility comes with a benefit of faster response times (Over 5x faster compared to regular time filter) and larger limits on the amount of destination points.

 Body attributes: